 What are the restrictions?

-All travelers must present a certificate of a negative PCR test carried out within the 96 hours prior to departure, clearly showing the name and address of the laboratory, as well as the date of the sample taken, regardless of their vaccination status.
+All visitors must present a certificate of a negative PCR test carried out within the 96 hours prior to departure, clearly showing the name and address of the laboratory, as well as the date of the sample taken, regardless of their vaccination status.

 The result needs to be attached to the Traveler Health Declaration form, which must be submitted online within the 24 hours prior to arrival.
 Visitors are asked to download the national contact tracing app, TraceEkee, and use it during their journey.